pchabanne/le_chat/README.md

 ```
 vendor/bin/doctrine orm:schema-tool:create
 ```
-The next step is just for users with an UNIX system, I do not have a solution for Windows users for now.
+The next step is only for UNIX systems users, I do not have a solution for Windows users for now.
-In this chat, an user is automatically disconnect after 10 minutes of inactivity.
-That's why we need that a Python script check every minutes the database and disconnect an users if he is inactive for too long.
+In this chat, an user is automatically disconnected if inactive for 10 minutes.
+This is why we need a Python script check of the database every minutes to spot inactive users.

 On your terminal, type:
 ```